henrikengstrom/akka-meetup-sthlm/README.md

 > sbt start-script
 ```

 This will create bash scripts in `service/target/start`, `processor/target/start` and `client/target/start`.
-To start things you just have to run the scripts from different command prompts starting with `service` followed by `processor`.
+To start things you just have to run the scripts from different command prompts in the top level project directory starting with `service` followed by `processor`.

 If you're on Windows without access to a bash shell then you will have to copy the command line and arguments into a script of your own, and rewrite the paths to windows style paths.